SamirBou/bacnet-sim/README.md

 The fan turns on when the switch is on AND the emergency stop is not activated.

+## BACnet Points

+The simulator exposes the following BACnet points:
+- Binary Output 1: Fan status
+- Binary Value 1: Switch state (writable)
+- Binary Value 2: Emergency stop (writable)

+You can read these points using standard BACnet clients and write to the writable points to test control logic.

 ## Architecture

-This project uses BAC0 (a Python BACnet library) for both components:
-- The server (bacnetServer.py) creates a virtual BACnet device with three points
+This project uses BAC0 (a Python BACnet library) to create a virtual BACnet device that simulates PLC behavior.
+The logic implemented in the server automatically controls the fan based on the switch and emergency stop states.
-- The HMI (hmi.py) provides a simple web interface to monitor and control the device

 ## Requirements

 - Python 3.7+
-- Flask
 - BAC0